-Active travel has been on the cards for a while in the ACT.
-One of the earlier commitments to active travel was in the Parliamentary Agreement for the 8th Legislative Assembly for the Australian Capital Territory between the ACT Labor Party and ACT Greens.
+Molonglo Cycle Highway is a new cycle highway is one of the earlier commitments to active travel and found in the Parliamentary Agreement for the 8th Legislative Assembly for the Australian Capital Territory between the ACT Labor Party and ACT Greens.